Medical-Image-Analysis-Laboratory/fabian_utils/README.md

 ## ToDos:
-- [   ] Change input fetal brain model handling: input the image input file path rather than a directory
+- [   ] Change input fetal brain model handling: input a directory that contains all required file to run the sim (segmentation and pve_X)
-- [   ] Define dataset structure (name of directory = subID, directory should contain _tissue.nii.gz, _pve_X.nii.gz files and a json with GA).
 - [   ] Enable simulation on all kinds of datasets -> use Andrès fsl_clustering script.
-Prior work on label maps required though (Vlad on it).
+- [ x ] Prior work on label maps required though (Vlad on it).
-- [   ] input random brain properties using set_brainproperties.m
+- [ x ] input random brain properties using set_brainproperties.m
-- [   ] Generate json file for each simulation listing parameters
+- [ x ] Generate json file for each simulation listing parameters
 - [   ] dive into K-Space Sampling function to optimize memory handling
-- [   ] when reading a subID from a different dataset than STA -> we need to input the related GA

 *************************************************************************************